solo-io/workshops/istio-day2/1-deploy-istio/05a-bonus.md

-# Lab 5 :: Add Services to Istio
+# Lab 5 Bonus :: Add Services to Istio

 ## Bonus: Enable access logs for your service